Over time, this critical part of the patient assessment can fall victim to system and practice pressures

 Case example: The diagnostic process is confounded by attribution bias

-A 40-year-old woman with a history of chronic low back pain and alcohol use disorder presents to her family physician.
-She requests a refill of acetaminophen/oxycodone for her back pain.
-The family physician notes that this visit is early for the refill, and the patient acknowledges that she has increased the use of her prescribed analgesic due to a recent knee injury.
+A 40-year-old patient with a history of chronic low back pain and alcohol use disorder presents to their family physician.
+They request a refill of acetaminophen/oxycodone for their back pain.
+The family physician notes that this visit is early for the refill, and the patient acknowledges that they have increased the use of their prescribed analgesic due to a recent knee injury.
 The family physician provides the refill.
 Four days later, the patient returns complaining of headache, nausea, abdominal distension, and decreased voiding.
-She insists on an increase in the dose of her acetaminophen/oxycodone.
+They insist on an increase in the dose of their acetaminophen/oxycodone.
 Feeling frustrated with the patient’s confrontational behaviour, the family physician attributes the symptoms to alcohol and opioid withdrawal without further evaluation and declines to renew the prescription.
 The next day, the patient presents to a local emergency department with acute liver and kidney injury secondary to acetaminophen toxicity.
 The patient complains to the College.
 During the College investigation, peer experts criticize the lack of a documented physical examination at both visits to the family medicine clinic, particularly with the onset of new symptoms.

 The bottom line

 The physical examination remains a powerful tool in your diagnostic toolkit.
 There are many reasons why an examination may be incomplete or not adequately performed.
-Inadequate assessment can, however, negatively affect the accuracy of diagnosis and safety of medical care.
+However, inadequate assessment can negatively affect the accuracy of diagnosis and safety of medical care.

 Consider the following when aiming to reduce your medical-legal risk:

 - Engage in reflective practice.
-Consider what parts of the physical examination are critical for different patient groups and contexts and be mindful to preserve these as consistently as possible, even when pressed for time.
+Consider what parts of the physical examination are critical for different patient groups and contexts, and try to preserve these as consistently as possible, even when pressed for time.

-- Have a plan in place for accessing the appropriateness of chaperones and private spaces for intimate physical examinations.
+- Have a plan in place for accessing appropriate chaperones and private spaces for intimate physical examinations.

-- Be mindful of cognitive biases potentially influencing your clinical decision-making.
+- Be aware of cognitive biases potentially influencing your clinical decision-making.

-- Verghese A, Charlton B, Kassirer JP, Ramsey M, Ioannidis JP.
-Inadequacies of physical examination as a cause of medical errors and adverse events: A collection of vignettes.
+Verghese A, Charlton B, Kassirer JP et al. Inadequacies of physical examination as a cause of medical errors and adverse events: A collection of vignettes.
 Am J Med.
 2015;128(12);1322-1324